 On the other hand, HMRC says it will not waive penalties for those who find the Self Assessment system too difficult to use or who did not receive an official reminder, for example.

-If you do wish to appeal against a penalty, you’ll need to fill out what’s called a SA370 form.
+If you do wish to appeal against a penalty, you’ll need to fill out what’s called a SA370 form, or you can appeal online.

 If you aren’t registered yet, you need to start this process right away – but it can take several days, if not weeks, to register as HMRC needs to send you an activation code in the post.
 You can set the ball rolling by paying HMRC’s website a visit.